yusufcodes/beginnerjavascript/readme.md

 JavaScript best practice: use triple equals as opposed to double equals, which checks that the type of the two values being compared are the same.

 ## Module 2: Functions

+### Parameters and Arguments

+Parameters: Variables which we place within the function declaration parentheses, expecting them to be passed in when the function is called.

+Arguments: The actual values which are passed into a function call, matching the function's parameters that it is expecting.

+### Different Ways To Declare Functions